olcf/olcf-user-docs/accounts/olcf_policy_guide.rst

 ===========================================

-For more information about the UMS program see the `Software documentation section </software/UMS/index.html>`_.
+More information about the UMS program can be found in the Software section `here </software/UMS/index.html>`_.

 .. note::
     This details an official policy of the OLCF, and must be